New to climbing? Click here to save time and fill out our waiver online. Sign Waiver.

 These recruitment, screening and training requirements have been developed to provide a fair, safe, consistent, and comprehensive process to engage personnel at Pulse.

-We assess which roles are Child-Related Positions (A Child-related position means a position that involves or may involve regular contact with Child/Young People, either under the position description or due to the nature of the role).
+We assess which roles are Child-Related Positions (a Child-related position means a position that involves or may involve regular contact with Child/Young People, either under the position description or due to the nature of the role).

 Our job advertisements, position descriptions and selection criteria for Child-Related Positions will all emphasise the primacy of child safe behaviours, for example “Must be able to demonstrate an understanding of appropriate behaviours when engaging with Child/Young People”.
+Our interview process will include questions related to the suitability of the candidate for work with children and their understanding of child-safe practices.

 All adult candidates for Child-Related positions must have their WWCC verified by Pulse before being offered employment.